pedromspeixoto/k8s-user-mgmt/README.md

-The purpose of this repository was to create a microservice to manage users which allows each user to submit one or more files (for the purpose of this repo the file will be fetched from the `dummy-pdf-or-png` service) and saved in a bucket.
+The purpose of this repository was to create a microservice to manage users which allows each user to submit one or more files (for the purpose of this repo the file will be fetched from the `dummy-pdf-or-png` service) and saved in the MySQL database.

 The microservice implemented exposes the following endpoints: